• Contact Us

 How to Assign a New Rights Profile to All Users

-1. Create a new Rights Profile
+Create New Rights Profile

 In this example, the ldap PAM policy is used.